 - Render the fat from the bacon.
 When crispy, remove from pan.

 - Add a tablespoon of olive oil and the lamb/flour mixture.
-Sauté until the lamb cubes are golden brown, remove them from the pan.
+Sauté until the lamb cubes are golden brown.
+Using a slotted spoon remove the browned lamb from the pan.

 - Next, add the tomato paste and figs and "toasting" the tomato paste and figs.